How inclusive fintech is shaping international development.

 Embedded finance is the seamless integration of digital banking, along with other financial products and services, into non-financial companies’ platforms or applications.
 It enables these non-banking businesses to offer their customers – and additional stakeholders, such as suppliers, partners and employees – a wide range of financial services, including lending, insurance and payments, without having to build the underlying financial infrastructure themselves.

 Non-fintech companies in developing countries have started to include embedded finance in their offers, and the summit discussed the opportunities and challenges this presents.
 On the one hand, embedded finance has become a core revenue stream and an enabler of strong growth and scale for many start-ups.
-On the other hand, they face increasing working capital needs, and have to build partnerships with, for example, microfinance institutions to transition from on-balance sheet to off-balance sheet financing.
-They also need to balance scaling their businesses with healthy receivables.
+On the other hand, start-ups need to balance scaling their businesses with healthy financials and have to significantly invest in partnerships with, for example, microfinance institutions to transition from on-balance sheet to off-balance sheet financing.

 2. The role of AI in incremental operational improvements.